Languages

 Academia

 I completed my bachelor’s in historical linguistics at Humboldt-Universität zu Berlin in June 2023 with a focus on the comparative study of ancient Indo-European languages such as Sanskrit, Ancient Greek, and Gothic.
 Now, in pursuit of a master’s at Freie Universität Berlin, I’m enrolled in the general linguistics program.
-Currently attempting to juggle more languages than advisable.
+Currently writing a master’s thesis on the phonology of Greek loanwords in Coptic while attempting to juggle more languages than advisable.

 Research interests

 For example, I wrote software to analyse the metrical properties of Kristijonas Donelaitis’ Lithuanian epic Metai (around 1770) composed in a hybrid form of stress- and quantity-based hexameter.
-You can read more about my approach here.
+You can read more about my approach in the published paper (German).
 For my Bachelor’s thesis I explored the properties of the epic Sanskrit anuṣṭubh/śloka metre using a similar program.
 The analysis encompassed the 200K lines of the ‘great Indian epic’ Mahābhārata.
 My thesis was awarded the Humboldt prize.

 Publications